luckman212/screencapture-nag-remover/README.md

 Download the latest [release][4] and place the script in your `$PATH` (I suggest `/usr/local/bin` if you're unsure).

-Then simply run the command with no arguments.
-It will iterate over any apps which have requested screencapture permissions and set the nag date for each to 100 years in the future.
+Then run the command from a Terminal.
+With no arguments, it will iterate over any apps which have requested screencapture permissions and set the nag date for each to 100 years in the future.
 That _should_ prevent you from seeing the nag again.

 > **N.B.** _If [life expectancy][1] increases dramatically over the next few years, you might need to run the app again in a decade or two._ 😉

-There are a couple of commandline arguments:
+There are also a few commandline arguments:

 - `-r` will reveal the .plist responsible for these nags in Finder
 - `-p` will print the **current** values without making any changes